attilammagyar/js80p/README.md

 Make the LFO oscillate around the midpoint of the [minimum](#usage-lfos-min) and [maximum](#usage-lfos-max) values instead of between the two extremes.
-This makes a difference when the [amount](#usage-lfos-amt) parameter of the LFO is set to a value below 100%: by default, the LFO will oscillate above the minimum value, and it won't reach the maximum, but when the LFO is centered, it will not reach either extremes, it will stay within a radius of the midpoint which is half the value of the amount parameter.
+This makes a difference when the [amplitude](#usage-lfos-amp) parameter of the LFO is set to a value below 100%: by default, the LFO will oscillate above the minimum value, and it won't reach the maximum, but when the LFO is centered, it will not reach either extremes, it will stay within a radius of the midpoint which is half the value of the amplitude parameter.
 (This is similar to the unipolar/bipolar LFO modes in other synthesizers.)

-<a id="usage-lfos-amtenv"></a>
+<a id="usage-lfos-ampenv"></a>

-#### Amount Envelope (AMT ENV)
+#### Amplitude Envelope (AMP ENV)

 Click on the black box next to the [centering](#usage-lfos-center) switch in the header row of an LFO, or use the mouse wheel while holding the cursor above it to associate an [envelope generator](#usage-envelopes) with the LFO.
-When an LFO with an amount envelope is assigned to a [synthesis parameter](#usage-synth) that can accept control from envelope generators as well, then each voice will run their own envelope and LFO timeline for that parameter when a new note is triggered.
+When an LFO with an amplitude envelope is assigned to a [synthesis parameter](#usage-synth) that can accept control from envelope generators as well, then each voice will run their own envelope and LFO timeline for that parameter when a new note is triggered.

-Furthermore, if a parameter of an LFO which has an amount envelope is controlled by another LFO which also has an amount envelope, then each new note will have its own timeline for both of those LFOs and envelopes.
+Furthermore, if a parameter of an LFO which has an amplitude envelope is controlled by another LFO which also has an amplitude envelope, then each new note will have its own timeline for both of those LFOs and envelopes.
 (Up to 6 timelines can be maintained by each parameter for each voice.
 When that limit runs out, or when there's a dependency cycle between LFOs, then some of the LFOs will be run paraphonically, as if there was no envelope assigned to them.)

-**Note**: when the LFO is assigned to a parameter which doesn't accept control from envelope generators, then the amount envelope has no effect.
+**Note**: when the LFO is assigned to a parameter which doesn't accept control from envelope generators, then the amplitude envelope has no effect.

 <a id="usage-lfos-bpm"></a>